Adhikari-0/JWTAuthUsing_Spring_Boot/README.md

 The routes “/auth/signup” and “/auth/login” can be accessed without authentication while “users/me” and “users” require to be authenticated.

+<h4> There is more logic added in the program for the latest update of Role Base Access Control, you can ignore them. </h4>

 # You can expand the application without doing much more things